Your No-BS Guide To A Day In The Life Of A PR Account Executive

 Don’t worry; I’d never heard the word before either.
 Basically, it means “review program”.
 You send products to media and influencers to try and (hopefully) write about.
 It’s pretty cool because you get to play with new goodies.
 You also get to build relationships with journalists who are actually interested in your client.
 If you do seeding, bring your A-game bubble wrapping skills, get your courier on speed dial and prepare to troubleshoot issues when you have no idea what you’re on about.

-From media roundtables to full-scale conferences, you’ll more than dabble in the event.
+From media roundtables to full-scale conferences, you’ll more than dabble in the event space in PR.
 You might be tasked with brainstorming concepts, researching venues, arranging catering, booking travel, managing RSVP lists and/or keeping a close eye on a particularly inquisitive journalist.
 There are a surprising number of boxes to tick when it comes to events but also a decent amount of pastries left over at the end.
 Win-win.

 In PR, it’s not uncommon to greet your teammates of a morning with shrieks of, “we got coverage!”
 Landing a 5-star review or placing a front-page story is weirdly satisfying.
 Sure, you’ll have to awkwardly hound a couple of journalists and compile more media lists than you can poke a stick at, but the creative genius behind a well-crafted pitch will never get old.
 Beyond this, PR is a people game.
 The more relationships you build and journalists you get to know, the easier your job becomes.